prog4biol/pfb2024/workshops/imageProcessing/README.md

     import PIL
     import tifffile
     ```

-    Press `control`+`Return` to execute the code block.
+6. Press `control`+`Return` to execute the code block.
 If you do not receive any errors, your install was successful.

 __STOP HERE for the Jupyter Notebook intro__

-1. In your Terminal window, navigate somewhere outside of any Git repositories and clone the Jay's workshop GitHub repository:
+1. In your Terminal window, navigate somewhere outside of any Git repositories and clone Jay's workshop repository from GitHub:
     ```bash
     cd ~
     mdkir image_processing